thekevinscott/vicuna-7b/README.md

 Vicuna 7B is a large language model that runs in the browser.

-This is a port of the fantastic [`web-llm` implementation](https://github.com/mlc-ai/web-llm).
-This library packages up the LLM model and exposes programmatic access with minimal configuration.
+This library is a port of the fantastic [`web-llm` implementation](https://github.com/mlc-ai/web-llm) that exposes programmatic local access to the model with minimal configuration.

 [Demo](https://thekevinscott.github.io/vicuna-7b/)